stochastic-thread/libc4life/README.md

 #### esoteric C essentials

 ### intro
 c4life is a library of ideas and tools that have accumulated over 30 years of writing software for fun.
 I've found that given a solid foundation, which is what this library is aiming to provide; coding in C is a welcome therapy after seemingly wasting years exploring various ways of pretending the hidden complexity in my stack was someone else's problem.
+This library is aiming for simplicity and leverage; and it makes a real effort to get there by playing on C's strengths, rather than just inventing yet another buggy Lisp.

+### motivation
+I've learned a lot from tinkering with my magnum opus in software over the years.
+As I gained more experience and learned new tricks for managing the sprawling complexity, my ambitions quickly grew to offset any advantage gained.
+I spent decades searching for the perfect language, discovering the perfect architecture, the perfect database; to conclude that it depends, and that's about as far as that train goes.
+What it's really all about is attributes such as simplicity, leverage, flexibility, composability, orthogonality etc. And the only language that allows me to pick as many as I can chew from that list is C.

 ### status
 Any feature documented here can be assumed to be reasonably stable.
 I'll add more pleasant surprises as soon as I consider them polished enough for a wider audience.
-I'm always aiming for maximum leverage and symbiosis; simple problems should be trivial to solve, complex as simple as possible.

 ### setup
 In any modern Debian-based distro, this should get you started: